hanhuang-tech/Docker-Apps/README.md

-## apps that have not made it to production
+## apps not currently in production

 ## cyclepics
 - flask py app. randomly cycles through cat images and renders one in a stylised html element